 I am head-over-heels in love with Stockholm.
 So much so, that if we were able to have a summer home somewhere, it would be there.
-Because I don’t want you to miss out on the amaziness that is this delightful city, I’m making a list of reasons you’ll fall in love too.
+Because I don’t want you to miss out on the amaziness that is this delightful city, I’m making a list of reasons you should visit Stockholm and fall in love, too.

 It’s definitely a city, but it’s a city that’s made room for some serious green spaces.
 Spread over 14 islands, some have more green space than others, but when you fly into the airport, you’ll instantly see what I’m talking about!

 Stockholm has regular city-like parks with fountains, some gardens, walking paths and such which make for a quick break from walking the streets in search of the next museum or perfect photo.
 Though I would need to live there for a while to explore every nook and cranny, I’d love to share my favorite area.
 It’s on the island of Djurgården.
 While this island has some of the most famous museums like the Vasa Museum and the ABBA Museum, it also has an amazing green space called Waldemarsudde that brought us to tears.
 I’m not even exaggerating here.
 Standing on rocks by the water with a park behind us and an incredible view in front of us with a marina and other islands, it felt like the perfect moment.

 Being in nature brings calmness.
 There’s just something about it that more people should experience more often.
 I’m trying to head to the park or the forest more often, and maybe it’s something you’d like to do too!

 This is such a walkable city with something to discover around each corner.
 I’m a sucker for a cute street — interesting doors, old-timey signs, and some surprising views can all be found down cute streets!
 And those are the best places to find some local restaurants too, so don’t be scared to explore a bit.